Do you know your rights? When Government turns its awesome power on you, what should you do?:

 Under 21?
 Know your rights under Minnesota’s underage drinking laws.

 And remember, if police contact you, about a possible crime, know your rights.
-And consult a criminal defense lawyer quickly, to seek investigation representation or pre-charge counsel.
+So consult a criminal defense lawyer quickly, to seek investigation representation or pre-charge counsel.
 How to Know > Do You Need a Criminal Defense Lawyer?

 Your lawyer can help you take steps to protect yourself from the injustice and awesome power of the government.